 1. Public Ownership Requirement.
-Only publicly-owned infrastructure is eligible for financing.
-Privately-owned improvements such as electric, gas, and cable television improvements, streets or roads which are not dedicated to the County, and private portions of other improvements, such as water and sewer service lines from the property lines to the home or other structure are not eligible for financing.
-2. Benefit.
-The improvements proposed to be constructed must benefit the property assessed by an amount at least equal to the amount of the assessment.
-3. Off-site Improvements.
-The County will consider financing only "off-site" or regional infrastructure improvements (i.e., those shown on the County's Comprehensive Plan or included in the Capital Improvement Program or improvements with respect to which the Board of County Commissioners has made a finding of regional benefit), which are determined to benefit the County generally as opposed to exclusively benefitting a particular subdivision, and which have identified and approved capital funding and ongoing operation and maintenance budgeting.
+Only infrastructure built to local government standards to be dedicated to a public body is eligible for financing.
+Privately-owned improvements such as electric, gas, and cable television improvements, streets or roads which are not dedicated to the County, and private portions of other improvements, such as water and sewer service lines from the property lines to the home or other structures are not eligible for financing.
+2. Benefits to Properties to be Assessed.
+The improvements proposed to be constructed must create a special benefit to any property proposed to be assessed by an amount at least equal to the amount of the assessment.
+3. The Benefits of the Improvements.
+The County will use the SID process for financing projects which are determined to benefit the County generally in addition to benefitting a particular subdivision, and which are shown to fit within ongoing and expected future operation and maintenance budgeting.
+Only the portion of the infrastructure that benefits the SID beneficiaries according to the County's design standards shall be included within the project SID; oversizing and/or capacity improvements of infrastructure must be financed separate from the SID.
+4. Size.
+Generally, the County will not consider standalone improvement districts which involve less than \$15 million in bonds.